Explore 5 Spectacular Destinations in Vibrant Singapore

 Gardens By the Bay

-It is home to plants and flowers five continents, from millennial olive trees to magnolias and orchids.
-The cloud mountain rises above the ferns and pitcher plants of the conservatories, a 35-meter-high building covered with fog and covered with lush vegetation.
+It is home to plants and flowers on five continents, from millennial olive trees to magnolias and orchids.
+The cloud mountain rises above the ferns and pitcher plants of the conservatories, a 35-meter-high building covered with fog and lush vegetation.
 Your imagination will skyrocket as you scale your heights and discover plant life from the tropical highlands.

 Sentosa Island